-- 14.1 The Council has limited Earmarked Reserves with the balance at 31 March 2022 being £7.413m, as shown in the table in 13.4 below.
-Where earmarked reserves are not ring fenced for a specific use then, if necessary, these reserves may potentially be used to support the General Fund. - 14.2 The Council faces significant uncertainty from 2025/26 and it is expected there will be a significant reduction in retained funding from business rates when the Government eventually undertake their proposed Fair Funding Review.
-This Review has been delayed several times and is now not expected to occur prior to 2025.
-The Council needs to ensure there is sufficient funding in the Business Rates reserve to offset the expected changes when they occur and as such the plan assumes £1m will be drawn from this reserve from 2025 to 2028. - 14.3 During 2023/24 the Council will draw on the appropriate Earmarked Reserves for the delivery of agreed Council activities.
-However, it is prudent and sensible to maintain and where possible increase the level of earmarked reserves to protect the Council going forward particularly in these uncertain times.

-14.4 The table provides a forecast position on Earmarked Reserves:
+- 14.1 The Council has limited Earmarked Reserves with the balance at 31 March 2023 being £4.266m, as shown in the table in 13.4 below.
+Where earmarked reserves are not ring fenced for a specific use then, if necessary, these reserves may potentially be used to support the General Fund. - 14.2 The Council faces significant uncertainty from 2026/27 and it is expected there will be a significant reduction in retained funding from business rates when the Government eventually undertake their proposed Fair Funding Review.
+This Review has been delayed several times and is now not expected to occur prior to 2026.
+The Council needs to ensure there is sufficient funding in the Business Rates reserve to offset the expected changes when they occur. - 14.3 During 2024/25 the Council will draw on the appropriate Earmarked Reserves for the delivery of agreed Council activities.
+However, it is prudent and sensible to maintain and where possible increase the level of earmarked reserves to protect the Council going forward particularly in these uncertain times. - 14.4 The table provides a forecast position on Earmarked Reserves: